cityofaustin/hack-the-traffic/hack-the-traffic-february.md

-# ATX Hack the Traffic
+# ATX Hack the Traffic - March 4, 2017

-Thanks for visiting ATX Hack the Traffic!

-Our next hack event will be taking place at [ATX Hack for Change](https://www.google.com/search?q=hack4change&ie=utf-8&oe=utf-8) from June 2-4.
-In the meantime, feel free to find us on Slack at [#HackTheTraffic](https://open-austin.slack.com/messages/hackthetraffic/) or drop us a line at [transportation.data@austintexas.gov](mailto:transportation.data@austintexas.gov).
+Our March 4th event was the first in a series of hackathons events that comprise ATX Hack the Traffic.
+View our other events [here](https://github.com/cityofaustin/hack-the-traffic).

 ## Sponsors